rgreenblatt/dotfiles/README.md

 # configs

 These are some of my configs and scripts.
 I am using st, exa, and ripgrep.
-This fork https://github.com/LukeSmithxyz/st, but with the modifier key set to super.
+This is my fork of st https://github.com/rgreenblatt/st.